boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/sample/data-source-embedding/index.md

 # Bold BI Enterprise Application Embedding data source Sample

-This section explains how to embed the Bold BI data source into a sample application by integrating designing modules.
+This section explains how to integrate and design modules to embed the Bold BI data source into a sample application.

 [ Javascript](/embedding-options/iframe-embedding/sample/data-source-embedding/javascript/)